A groupoid approach to the equivariant coarse Baum--Connes conjecture: Applications to higher index theory

 is an isomorphism. \end{Cor}

-\begin{proof} Because $X$ admits a coarse embedding into Hilbert space, the coarse groupoid $G(X)$ is a-T-menable by the results of G.~Skandalis, J.~Tu, and G.~Yu in \cite{STY2002}.
-Consequently, by Tu's theorem \cite{Tu1999}, $G(X)$ satisfies the groupoid Baum--Connes conjecture with any coefficients.
+\begin{proof} Because $X$ admits a coarse embedding into a Hilbert space, the coarse groupoid $G(X)$ is a-T-menable by the foundational results of Skandalis, Tu, and Yu \cite{STY2002}.
+Consequently, by Tu's theorem \cite{Tu1999}, the groupoid $G(X)$ satisfies the groupoid Baum--Connes conjecture with any coefficients.

-Under the canonical isomorphism $G(X) \cong G(X, \Gamma) \ltimes \beta X$ established in \Cref{lem:groupoid_isomorphism}, the assembly map for $G(X, \Gamma)$ with coefficients in a $G(X)$-$C^*$-algebra is canonically identified with the assembly map for the base groupoid $G(X)$ with the same coefficients.
-Thus, the Baum--Connes assembly map is an isomorphism. \end{proof}
+Under the canonical isomorphism $G(X) \cong G(X, \Gamma) \ltimes \beta X$ established in \Cref{lem:groupoid_isomorphism}, we can apply the Shapiro Lemma for groupoids (see, e.g., \cite[Théorème 7.1]{LeGall1999}).
+It implies that the Baum--Connes assembly map for $G(X, \Gamma)$ with coefficients in $A_{\beta X}$ is canonically identified with the assembly map for the transformation groupoid $G(X, \Gamma) \ltimes \beta X \cong G(X)$ with coefficients in $A$.
+Since the latter is an isomorphism, the Baum--Connes assembly map for $G(X, \Gamma)$ with coefficients in $A_{\beta X}$ is also an isomorphism. \end{proof}

 The anchor map $p: \beta X \to \beta(X/\Gamma)$ induces a $G(X, \Gamma)$-equivariant injective $*$-homomorphism $i: C(\beta(X/\Gamma)) \hookrightarrow C(\beta X)$.
 Then for any $G(X,\Gamma)$-algebra $A$, this induces a commutative diagram: